 CBD oil is a perfect example.
 With the 2018 Farm Bill passage, hemp-derived CBD became legal federally as long as it contains 0.3% THC or less.
-However, states are allowed to set their own THC limits, and therefore, state laws vary.
+However, each state can set their own THC limits, and therefore, state laws vary.
 Many states ban the sale of CBD oil even if it is THC-free.
 This can be challenging to enforce, and even in states where it’s technically illegal, stores operate selling CBD.

 The risk is that local prosecutors could change their minds at any time.
 Those who choose not to enforce CBD laws today could crack down tomorrow, meaning that therapeutic CBD oil sellers and users are always at risk of criminal prosecution.

-There’s no reason that THC-free CBD should be illegal, but each state has the right to make its own laws.
-That leads to uneven freedoms even when the substance is federally legal.
+There’s no reason that THC-free CBD should be illegal, but each state has the right to make its laws.
+Unfortunately, that leads to uneven freedoms even when the substance is federally legal.

 Conflicts With Federal Law

-One of the reasons it’s not easy for recreational marijuana users to simply stay in legal states is that the legalization of pot is currently at odds with federal law.
-Even though medical marijuana is legal in most states, a federal employee using medical marijuana can lose their job.
+One of the reasons it’s not easy for recreational marijuana users to simply stay in legal states is that pot legalization is currently at odds with federal law.
+Even though medical marijuana is legal in most states, federal employees using medical marijuana can lose their job.

 Tourists who use marijuana legally in Colorado, California, or other states face arrest or revocation of their visas when they travel.
-Federal agents will search cell phones for images and text messages that indicate marijuana use and jail those who admit to legally consuming pot.
+In addition, federal agents will search cell phones for images and text messages that indicate marijuana use and jail those who admit to legally consuming pot.
 The charge is an aggravated felony, which may prevent them from ever revisiting the U.S.

 Immigrants are also denied naturalization and citizenship due to marijuana consumption that would be perfectly legal for any citizen.
 Even CBD can cause a refusal unless it is made legal on a federal level.

-Companies operating legally in their states in the marijuana or hemp industry can’t sponsor workers from overseas because federally, their business is illegal.
+Companies operating legally in their states in the marijuana or hemp industry can’t sponsor workers from overseas because their business is illegal federally.